circus-tent/circus/docs/source/for-ops/configuration.rst

         be passed the constructor when creating an instance of the class defined in **stdout_stream.class**.

+    **close_child_stdin**
+        If set to True, the stdin stream of each process will be sent to /dev/null after the fork.
+Defaults to True.

     **close_child_stdout**
         If set to True, the stdout stream of each process will be sent to /dev/null after the fork.
 Defaults to False.